Singular holomorphic foliations by curves. III: Zero Lelong numbers: Proof of the global result and concluding remarks

 \proof[Proof of Corollary \ref{C:main_2}] By Brunella \cite{Brunella}, if all the singularities of a foliation $\Fc\in \Fc_d(\P^k)$ are hyperbolic and $\Fc$ does not possess any invariant algebraic curve, then $\Fc$ admits no nontrivial directed positive closed current.
-In particular, assumption (3) of Theorem \ref{T:main_global} and hence all two other conditions of this theorem are fulfilled This theorem implies the corollary.
+In particular, assumption (3) of Theorem \ref{T:main_global} is fulfilled.
+Clearly, all two other assumptions of this theorem are also fulfilled.
+This theorem implies the corollary.

 Let $\Fc_d (\P^n)$ be the space of all singular holomorphic folitions of degree $d$ in $\P^n.$ By Jouanolou \cite{Jouanolou} and Lins Neto-Soares \cite{NetoSoares}, there is a real Zariski dense open set $\mathcal H(d)\subset \Fc_d(\P^k)$ such that for every $\Fc\in \mathcal H(d),$ all the singularities of $\Fc$ are hyperbolic and $\Fc$ does not possess any invariant algebraic curve.
 So a generic foliation in $\Fc_d (\P^n)$ satisfies the assumptions of Corollary \ref{C:main_2}. \endproof